xiaolong-y/xiaolong-y.github.io/README.md

 ## <span style="color:crimson">Teaching</span>

 Through teaching is knowledge preserved, hence the possibility of research.
-I was hugely inspired by the great teaching of those before me, in particular Prof. [Kosuke Imai](https://imai.fas.harvard.edu/) and Prof. [Conner Jerzak](https://connorjerzak.com/), that I have developed a deep passion for teaching comparable to that of research.
+I was hugely inspired by the great teaching of those before me, in particular Prof. [Kosuke Imai](https://imai.fas.harvard.edu/) and Prof. [Conner Jerzak](https://connorjerzak.com/), that I have developed a deep passion for teaching comparable to that for research.

 I had the fortune to be a member of Prof. [Kosuke Imai](https://imai.fas.harvard.edu/)'s teaching team for the celebrated introductry level data science course for social scientists - [QSS](https://kosukeimai.github.io/qss-todai/) at the University of Tokyo in 2022.
-We also taught a series of TA lectures on Tidyverse - a syntax of R, and the slides of which are provided [here](https://github.com/xiaolong-y/qss-inst-tidyverse).
+We also taught a series of TA lectures on tidyverse - a syntax of R, and the slides of which are provided [here](https://github.com/xiaolong-y/qss-inst-tidyverse).

 ## <span style="color:crimson">Other</span>